erendrcnn/bil481-hw1-spring2023/README.md

 The resulting call graph is printed to standard output in the Graphviz language, which can be used to generate a visual representation of the call graph using the Graphviz software.

+Note: The way the source code is translated into dot language takes place according to the order of the methods called in the given input.

 # Example run:

 ```